We want to make sure your transition to Saint Louis University is as smooth as possible, even if you aren’t living on campus.

 In addition to the commuter lounge in Busch Student Center, there are lots of places to study and hang out on SLU’s campus.
 Some of our favorites are Simon Recreation Center, Campus Ministry, Pius XII Memorial Library, the Student Success Center or the Center for Global Citizenship.
 On the south part of campus, try the Health Sciences Education Union or the Medical Center Library.

 No, only residents can use their SLU ID to access a residence hall.
 You are welcome to visit, however, as long as you are checked in by a student who lives there.

 Yes, all Saint Louis University students can and should use the Student Health Center on the ground floor of Marchetti Towers East.

-Yes, you can purchase a parking permit from the Office of Parking and Card Services located in Wool Center, Suite 130 (3454 Lindell Blvd)
+Yes, you can purchase a parking permit from the Office of Parking, Card and Transportation Services located in Wool Center, Suite 130 (3454 Lindell Blvd).

 No, there are a lot of resources available for getting around campus, including shuttle and escort services.

 Yes, the Department of Public Safety can assist you or connect you with the right resource.
 Call them at 314-977-3000 for assistance.